sibalogistik-dev/sibalogistik-dev/README.md

 ## License

-Some of our repository is private.
+Some of our repository are private.
 All rights reserved to SIBA Logistik Developer Team.

 Contact